 Different types of characters

-As we mentioned a couple of times in this handbook, stop motion animation is a wonderful technique that gives you a lot of possibilities to make alive not only human figures or animals, but also ordinary objects or imaginative figures.
+As we mentioned a couple of times in this handbook, stop motion animation is a wonderful technique that gives you a lot of possibilities to animate not only human figures or animals, but also ordinary objects or imaginative figures.
 Something that in real life is just a part of inanimate nature or even doesn’t exist can instantly become alive and dance and jump around, talk, sing, get angry or fall in love.

-When using objects or imaginative forms as your main characters you can just move them around as they are or personify them with giving them human or animal features like legs, arms, tail, eyes, ears, wings…
+When using objects or imaginative forms as your main characters you can just move them around as they are or personify them with giving them human or animal features like legs, arms, tails, eyes, ears, wings…

 General preparation of objects